What is your next act?

 Program Director, Inspired Leadership Initiative

-Joan's prior career experience includes a wide range of roles in project management, marketing, editorial and special events management with organizations including the American Academy of Ophthalmology, the San Francisco Opera, Odwalla, Goldman Sachs, and Bank of America.
+Joan's prior career experience includes a wide range of roles in project management, marketing, and editorial and special events management with organizations including the American Academy of Ophthalmology, the San Francisco Opera, Odwalla, Goldman Sachs, and Bank of America.

-Throughout, she has been involved with music and theatre organizations, having performed with the San Francisco Symphony Chorus, American Bach Soloists, and locally with Opera Notre Dame, the South Bend Chamber Singers, Notre Dame Collegium, and South Bend Civic Theatre.
+Throughout her career, Joan has been involved with music and theatre organizations, having performed with the San Francisco Symphony Chorus, American Bach Soloists, and locally with Opera Notre Dame, the South Bend Chamber Singers, Notre Dame Collegium, and South Bend Civic Theatre.
 She currently sings with Musical Arts Indiana's Vesper Chorale.